 The enclosed Proxy is solicited on behalf of the Board of Directors of the Company for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
-This Proxy Statement and the enclosed Proxy will be mailed on or about March 24, 2016, to shareholders of record of the Company's Common Stock and Class B Common Stock as of the close of business on February 26, 2016.
+This Proxy Statement and the enclosed Proxy will be mailed on or about March 20, 2020, to shareholders of record of the Company's Common Stock and Class B Common Stock as of the close of business on February 21, 2020.

-At the Annual Meeting, holders of the Company's Common Stock, \$3.00 par value per share ("Common Stock"), and Class B Common Stock, \$3.00 par value per share ("Class B Common Stock"), will be asked to: (i) elect nine (9) individuals to the Board of Directors for a term of one year each, (ii) approve the adoption of the Company's 2016 Incentive Compensation Plan, pursuant to which the Company may issue up to an aggregate of 800,000 shares of its Common Stock or Class B Common Stock on the terms and conditions set forth in the plan, (iii) approve the material terms of the Performance Goals applicable to 2016 - 2020; (iv) cast an advisory vote on the Company's executive compensation for its named executive officers; (v) ratify the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2016, and (vi) transact any other business that may properly come before the meeting.
+At the Annual Meeting, holders of the Company's Common Stock, \$3.00 par value per share ("Common Stock"), and Class B Common Stock, \$3.00 par value per share ("Class B Common Stock"), will be asked to: (i) elect seven (7) individuals to the Board of Directors for a term of one year each, (ii) approve the amendment of the Company's 2016 Incentive Compensation Plan to increase by 500,000 the number of shares subject to the Plan; (iii) cast an advisory vote on the Company's executive compensation for its named executive officers; (iv) cast an advisory vote on the frequency of the shareholder advisory vote on executive compensation; (v) ratify the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2020, and (vi) transact any other business that may properly come before the meeting.

-The Board of Directors recommends that the Company's shareholders vote (i) FOR electing the nine (9) nominees for director; (ii) FOR approving the adoption of the Company's 2016 Incentive Compensation Plan; (iii) FOR approving the material terms of the Performance Goals applicable to 2016 - 2020; (iv) FOR approving the Company's executive compensation of its named executive officers; and (v) FOR ratifying the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2016.
+The Board of Directors recommends that the Company's shareholders vote (i) FOR electing the seven (7) nominees for director; (ii) FOR approval of the amendment of the Company's 2016 Incentive Compensation Plan to increase by 500,000 the number of shares subject to the Plan; (iii) FOR approving the Company's executive compensation of its named executive officers; (iv) FOR setting the frequency of the shareholder advisory vote on executive compensation at an annual vote; (v) FOR ratifying the appointment of Dixon Hughes Goodman LLP to serve as independent registered public accountants of the Company for 2020.